 A strong digital media presence through a company website, social media platforms, email and phone lines, etc. will help your brand stand out online.

 Many times online shoppers will research several different websites to gain maximum information about the product they want to buy and its competitors.

 If you give the customer most or all of the information they need, they will feel more comfortable making their purchase.
 They may not even have to research competitors if they are satisfied with just one stop.

 Another factor of online media is the interaction between customers.
 Websites that allow reviews, questions, and comments are much more successful than those that don’t allow for any conversation.
-Consumers like to hear from other consumers and their opinions are highly valued.
+Consumers like to hear from other consumers and know that their opinions are highly valued.